Berserk-Games/Tabletop-Simulator-API/docs/object.md

 #####Zones {: #getobjects-zones }

-A (numerically indexed) table of game Objects occupying the zone.
+Zones return a (numerically indexed) table of game Objects occupying the zone.

 !!!important
 	If the zone has <a href="#gettags">tags</a>, then only objects with compatible tags will be considered "occupying"